gandhijas/gandhijas.github.io/index.md

 Complex numbers are numbers with a *real component* and an *imaginary component*, in the form a+bi, where a and b are **real numbers** and i is the **imaginary unit**.

+an extended explanation can be found at https://www.youtube.com/watch?v=Yddjxj49C_M